 Unless you reduce your protein intake, you will not eat enough carbohydrates.
 Some riders find it efficient to deplete their carbohydrate levels with a long ride on a low carbohydrate diet and then replace it by carb loading, however others find this can make their muscles feel very heavy – so you should not try this for the first time in the week before the event.

 Before your longer rides in the weeks leading up to the event, practise eating your breakfast at the same time you’ll eat it on Ride Day.
 You will then be used to eating at the right time for the event.

 On the day

-Adequate preparation for a cycling event requires appropriate nutrition, hydration and rest.
-Athletes often consume isotonic, carbohydrate and protein drinks as well as energy gels and bars purchased in sports and health food shops in preparation for the event, which is considered safe practice.
+Adequate preparation for a cycle event requires appropriate nutrition, hydration and rest.
+Athletes often consume isotonic, carbohydrate and protein drinks as well as energy gels and bars purchased in sports and health-food shops in preparation for the event, which is considered safe practice.

 Cyclists using performance-enhancing compounds that have not been licensed and regulated properly may experience serious side effects and increase their risk of developing heart disturbances that culminate in sudden death.